Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 In this syntax, the range variable in the `from` clause refers to the underlying value within the optional container.
 The corresponding expression is only evaluated in case the value actually exists — if a _none_ result is returned at any stage of the pipeline, the execution short-circuits without proceeding further.
 Conceptually, this works very similarly to collections, seeing as `Option<T>` is really just a special case of `IEnumerable<T>` that can only have one or zero elements.

-On the surface using LINQ resulted in more succinct and readable code, but most importantly it provided us with a convenient comprehension model that allows us to express operations on optional values by treating them as if they are already materialized.
+On the surface, using LINQ resulted in more succinct and readable code, but most importantly it provided us with a convenient comprehension model that allows us to express operations on optional values by treating them as if they are already materialized.
 This lets us more easily create execution chains while implicitly pushing the concern of unwrapping the container towards upstream callers.

 ## Extrapolating and combining